SUPPORTING THE DEVELOPMENT OF NEW ZEALAND MUSICIANS

 The GIMC has developed an extensive community engagement programme for the benefit of Gisborne residents of all ages and from all parts of the community.

 - Each year the GIMC hosts a multi-day creative music residency at a local school, enabling professional musicians to collaborate with students of all abilities to develop a range of highly creative music-based projects.
-Residency programmes have been held at Wainui Beach School, Cobham School, Gisborne Girls' High School and Ilminster Intermediate School.
+To date, residency programmes have been held at Wainui Beach School, Cobham School, Ilminster Intermediate School and Gisborne Girls' High School.*

 - A small ensemble of GIMC musicians perform for students at a local primary school, demonstrating how orchestral instruments produce their sound.
 Most students will not have seen or heard orchestral instruments played at such a high level before and for many, the experience is entrancing.